kanmyng/DevOps-Project/01.Essential-Linux-Commands/README.md

 Set permissions to read, write, and execute for owner, and read and execute for group and others:
 ![set permission](./img/26.png)

-## ii. chown command - Change file owner and group
+## ii. 'chown' command - Change file owner and group
 The chown command changes the ownership of a file, directory, or symbolic link to a specified user.

 chown command syntax: `chown [OPTIONS] USER[:GROUP] FILE...`